padgettholdings/circuitpythonsync/README.md

 This is the README for your extension "circuitpythonsync".
 After writing up a brief description, we recommend including the following sections.

+## ISSUES-TODO
+* if code.py not in root won't activate, but also won't if code.py added???

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.